 You can put this tip to action by spacing out the different elements and fixtures of your store to give shoppers room to move and browse.

 That’s exactly what Reformation is doing in one of its LA-based stores.
 Rather than having a store with overflowing shelves and racks, Reformation has a thoughtfully curated assortment, and has just a select number of pieces on display.
 The store’s high ceiling and large windows also contribute to the spacious environment that many people are craving today.

 5. Make room for personalized experiences

 For certain retailers, giving people space could also mean setting up areas for 1 to 1 experiences.
-With social distancing and decreased store capacities, it makes sense for some retailers to serve customers on an appointment basis.
+It makes sense for some retailers to serve customers on an appointment basis.

 With this in mind, you could set up spaces within your store dedicated to such appointments.
 Consider having a meeting area or fitting room that customers can have all to themselves.

 Nordstrom does this well at its Nordstrom Local stores, which it considers as “service hubs.”
 These stores don’t carry any inventory; rather, they act as “service hubs” with offerings like online order pickup, alterations, and styling services.

 Customers who come in to get styled have their own large dressing room (as seen below) containing hand-picked items based on their needs and preferences.

 6. Incorporate QR codes into your store’s fixtures and collateral

 It appears that QR codes are making a comeback.